 That individualized care begins with your first visit to Advanced Cosmetic Surgery.
 Dr. Young spends at least 20-30 minutes with you during your initial consultation discussing how you’d like your breasts to look and feel and your various options.

-If you’re interested in breast augmentation, please contact our office in Overland Park, Kansas, today at 913-341-2188 to schedule your free consultation with Dr. Young.
-Advanced Cosmetic Surgery serves clients throughout the Kansas City area including Overland Park and Leawood.
+If you’re interested in breast augmentation, please contact our office in Leawood, Kansas, today at 913-341-2188 to schedule your free consultation with Dr. Young.
+Advanced Cosmetic Surgery serves clients throughout the Kansas City area including Leawood and Leawood.

 Back to the Top